‘They Had No Reason To Shoot My Dog’: Philadelphia Police Kill Pit Bull Whose Owner Says Was Play-Fighting With Brother

 Philadelphia Police Clears Thousands Of Untested Rape Kits, Launches New Investigations

-“We don’t want to harm any animals,” Philadelphia Police Captain Sekou Kinebrew said, “but if there is a human that may be in danger, whether it’s a civilian or the officer, those are lives we have to protect as well.”
+“We don’t want to harm any animals,” Kinebrew said, “but if there is a human that may be in danger, whether it’s a civilian or the officer, those are lives we have to protect as well.”

 As is normal procedure, both officers are on paid administrative duty during the investigation.